Mapping out your financial future can be daunting, especially if you only have a vague sense of what you want to

 Savings Goals for Your 50s

 In your 50s, you’re likely still in your top earning years.
 You may still be paying off your mortgage, and your kids may now be out of the house.

 As retirement age approaches, you’ll want to continue contributing as much as you can to your retirement account.
 When you turn 50, you are eligible to catch-up contributions to your 401(k) and IRAs.

 Continuing to Pay Off a Mortgage

-If you think your monthly mortgage payments may be too high to manage on a fixed income, consider paying off or refinancing your mortgage before you retire.
+If you think your monthly mortgage payments may be too high to manage on a fixed income, you might consider paying off or refinancing your mortgage before you retire.

 Goals for Your 60s

-As you enter your 60s, you may be nearing retirement age.
-But when it comes to saving, you don’t have to slow down.
+As you enter your 60s, you may be nearing your retirement.
+However, when it comes to saving, you don’t have to slow down.
 As long as you are earning income, you might want to keep funding your retirement accounts.